Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 - These are the traitor options.
 - `Guardian Angel` An overlay with background music that lasts for roughly 3 minutes.
 During this time, all punishments are delayed until the end of Guardian Angel.
 Save and Quits will not activate until after Guardian Angel ends.
 Llama can use skill points obtained from leveling up while Guardian Angel is active.
 Each time it is used, the price is increased by 5$.
 It is common to inflate the price early on.
 - `Help Llama` Gives Llama an option to take half a duration from the maximum time of any punishment.
 He can reserve these.
 Two Help Llamas will remove 1 punishment entirely.
 Rules for this vary.
 Llama usually only ever uses these for Wheel punishments.
 Llama rarely, if ever, uses them for the Separate punishments.
+- There are more options here that I am too lazy to currently figure out.

 ### **Time/Sum Options**
 - `Shame Cap`